Pratik5767/Interior-Website-Design/README.md

 # Interior Design Website

-Welcome to the Interior Design Website created during my internship at TechLeaper Private Limited.
-This dynamic website aims to showcase innovative interior design concepts and services using HTML, CSS, and JavaScript.
+Welcome to the Interior Design Website created during my internship at TechLeaper Systems Pvt.
+Ltd. This dynamic website aims to showcase innovative interior design concepts and services using HTML, CSS, and JavaScript.

 ## About